Ghini/ghini.desktop/doc/searching.rst

 lenght string ``''`` nor the numeric ``0`` nor the boolean ``False`` nor the set ``Empty``, it indicates that the field has no value at all.

 ``Empty`` is the empty set.
-Being it a set, it can be matched against sets, not against elements (eg: plants of an accession, or accessions of a contact, not quantity of a plant or description of a location).
+Being it a set, it can be matched against sets (eg: plants of an accession, or accessions of a species), not against elements (eg: quantity of a plant or description of a location).
 However, the Query Builder does not let you choose a left hand side value stopping at a set, it expects you to select a field.
-Choose just any field: at the moment of producing the query, examining a clause with right hand side value the literal string ``Empty``, the Query Builder will drop the field name and let you compare the set on the left with Empty on the right.
+Choose just any field: at the moment of producing the query, when the Query Builder meets a clause with right hand side value the literal string ``Empty``, it will drop the field name and let you compare the set on the left with ``Empty`` on the right.

 We have no literals ``False`` and ``True``.
 These are typed values, and the Query Builder does not know how to produce them.
 Instead of ``False`` type